idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityMorthalIdle.md

 - It is safer to buy local ingredients in Lami's shop.
 Outside spiders and chaurus are prowling.
 - There are times I prefer the swamp to the inn.
 Especially when Lurbuk sings.
 - Do not fear the Jarl.
 Idgrod may sound like she's touched by Sheogorath, but she has the gift of visions.
 Though I imagine it to be a curse sometimes.
-- The fog and humidity from the swamp danpens the mood.
+- The fog and humidity from the swamp dampens the mood.
 - Last year I stepped out of the inn and right into a frostbite spider.
 Not a nice way to start your day.
 - As small as it is, the city feels welcoming after crossing the swamp.
 - Be careful when leaving Morthal.
 I encountered chaurus close to it before.